 The City of Austin's Citizen Participation Plan requires that the city conduct two public hearings during the community needs assessment period.
-Additionally, there was a 45-day public comment period on the draft Action Plan.
-The public comment period began on May 22, 2018 and ended July 11, 2018.
-During the public comment period, the city provided the draft report electronically online and distributed hard copies at ten community centers and libraries throughout the city.
+Additionally, there is a 30-day public comment period on the draft Action Plan.
+The public comment period began on May 22, 2018 and will end June 25, 2018.
+During the public comment period, the city will provide the draft report electronically online and will distribute hard copies at ten community centers and libraries throughout the city.
 All city facilities are compliant with the Americans with Disabilities Act to ensure that persons with disabilities are able to review and comment on the draft Action Plan.
 The ten community centers and libraries were deliberately selected in order to reach the widest audience, including non-English speaking persons and persons with disabilities.
 The notice of the review locations and comment period was published in Spanish as well as English to ensure non-English speaking persons could comment on the draft Action Plan.

-During the 45-day public comment period, there were two additional public hearings on the draft Action Plan.
-The public hearings were held before the Community Development Commission and before the Austin City Council.
+During the 30-day public comment period, there are two additional public hearings on the draft Action Plan.
+The public hearings will be held before the Community Development Commission and before the Austin City Council.